Tame symmetric algebras of period four with small Gabriel quivers

 The last step is to find all TSP4 algebras with Gabriel quiver $Q=Q^{(17)}$.
 In this case, we have to consider larger class of algebras.

 \begin{prop} If $Q=Q^{(17)}$, then $\La$ is a generalized weighted surface algebra. \end{prop}

 \begin{proof} Denote vertices and arrows of $Q=Q_\La$ as follows

 Due to Corollary \ref{rmkloops}, we can assume that all paths of length $2$ starting or ending at vertex $e$ are involved in minimal relations of $I$.
 All these paths are in triangles, so using Lemma \ref{lem:3.4} (and \ref{lem:3.3}), we get all paths of length $2$ in $Q$ involved in minimal relations of $I$.
-After rescalling the relations $\omega\gamma,\psi\gamma\prec I$, we can assume that $\omega\gamma=0=\psi\gamma$, since $\gamma$ is the unique arrow ending at $x_2$ and $\omega$ the unique arrow starting from $x_1$.
-In the same way, we obtain $\omega\phi=0$ and $\psi\phi=0$.
+Since $\gamma$ is the unique arrow ending at $x_2$, we can write the relation involving $\omega\gamma\prec I$ as $\omega\gamma+z\gamma=0$, so that $(\omega+z)\gamma=0$ in $\La$, and hence, we can assume that $\omega\gamma=0$, after adjusting $\omega:=\omega+z$.
+In the same way, we can adjust $\psi$ to get $\psi\gamma=0$.
+Similarly, because $\omega$ is the unique arrow starting from $x_1$, we obtain $\omega\phi=0$ (possibly adjusting arrow $\phi$).

 We consider the mutation $\La':=\mu_{x_1}(\La)$ with respect to vertex $x_1$.
 The exact sequence for associated simple module $S_{x_1}$ has the following form

 where $\vec{\sigma\\ \rho}:P_{x_1}\to P_{x_2}\oplus P_{y_2}$ is a left $\add Q$-approximation of $P_{x_1}$, $\La=P_{x_1}\oplus Q$.
 Then $\La'$ is the endomorphism algebra $\End_{\cK^b_\La}(T)$ of tilting complex $T=T_{x_1}\oplus T'$ with